T-000/DP_tinybert/README.md

 This repo contains a small experimental setup for comparing different parameter-efficient adaptation methods on TinyBERT, both **with and without Differential Privacy (DP)**.

-The goal is not to build a full framework, but to run a series of controlled experiments across several GLUE tasks and log results in a consistent format.

 Methods implemented:

 - Full fine-tuning